JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-create-first-app.md

 in platform-specific source sets.

 In `composeApp/src/commonMain/kotlin`, open the `App.kt` file.
-It contains the `App()` function, which implements a minimalist but complete Compose Multiplatform UI:
+It contains the `App()` function, which implements a minimalistic but complete Compose Multiplatform UI:

 ![Compose Multiplatform UI app](compose-multiplatform-ui-app.png){width=700}